 - In the expansion, the final level of the Blood Elf campaign has what looks like a firestorm rapidly approaching the just-captured Black Citadel, only to reveal itself as Illidan's pissed-off boss Kil'jaeden, who's approximately twice the size of the battlements.

-- One version of Dwarf Fortress had superheated rain that could literally melt the flesh off a dwarf's body.
+- One version had superheated rain that could literally melt the flesh off a dwarf's body.
 It was considered a Good Bad Bug and, naturally, players found ways to weaponize it.
 Mostly by forcing Goblins to go through it (as they try to find the fastest way into your fortress) and sending male cats to eat vermin remains to have all of their fat melt out of their bodies and kill them, thereby removing two problems (goblins attacking and "catsplotion") at once and letting your dorfs profit off of their deaths.

 - Xenoblade Chronicles X: Planet Mira has weather patterns similar to Earth's, including rain and sandstorms.
 But its harsher environments have unusual weather phenomena that are unique to their respective continents.
 Such as: Oblivia's electromagnetic storms, Sylvalum's spore clouds, and Calduros' brimstone rain.